-There is an indistinctive garment's structural detail in the scroll, which indicating the seam of the joint of sleeves to panel (like the armhole called today)(marked in red arrow in Figure-8.12), appeared on quite a few figures' outermost gown (Danyi).
+There is an indistinctive garment's structural detail in the scroll, which indicating the seam of the joint of sleeves to panel (like the armhole called today), appeared on quite a few figures' outermost gown (Danyi).
 That is to say that the painters of Jin even paid relatively more attentions on the structure of garments than later generations.
-It also showed that the painter then, by careful observation, tried their best to reproduce what the real garments should be on the handscroll.
+It also showed that the painter then, by careful observation, tried their best to reproduce what the real garments should be on the hand scroll.